Providing loving care to young children helps them to be mentally healthy.

 - Expression of anger and frustration

-- How much emotion does your child show when he doesn’t get his way or is challenged?
+- How much emotion does your child show when they don’t get their way or are challenged?

 - Recovery time

-- When you change activities or settings, how long does your child calm himself?
-Can he get involved with the new activity immediately or does it take time?
+- When you change activities or settings, how long does your child take to calm themself?
+Can they get involved with the new activity immediately or does it take time?

 You and your child might have different temperaments.
 If you and your child have different temperaments, this can impact your relationship with your child.

-Take some time to figure out how your child reacts to his day.
+Take some time to figure out how your child reacts to their day.
 Do what you can to make days easier for both of you.

 One way to cope with this difference is to make the morning routine fun.
 For example, you can sing songs while you both get dressed or make teeth brushing a game.